 In some cases, your primary dentist can take care of orthodontic problems for you so that you don't have to see a specialist.
 This is usually true for adults who only have minor problems they would like to fix.
 But for any complex oral issues, you'll probably have to see a specialist.
 Orthodontists usually charge about the same to see adults as they do to see children.

 Some adults are reluctant to get braces because they think they are too old to be wearing them and don't want other people to notice.
-If that's the case, consider spending a little extra to get clear braces that are virtually invisible.
+If that's the case, consider spending a little extra to get clear braces.

 Braces can correct a wide variety of problems.
-Most commonly, they're used to straighten teeth that have grown in crooked or to realign the jaw.6 Braces can also remedy overcrowding, a problem that occurs when the teeth are spaced too closely together.7 This is a concern because teeth that are too close together are harder to brush and floss, so you’re at a higher risk for gum disease and tooth decay.8 Orthodontists can correct overcrowding by putting spacers in between the teeth.9
+Most commonly, they're used to straighten teeth that have grown in crooked or to realign the jaw.
+Braces can also remedy overcrowding, a problem that occurs when the teeth are spaced too closely together.
+This is a concern because teeth that are too close together are harder to brush and floss, so you’re at a higher risk for gum disease and tooth decay.
+Orthodontists can correct overcrowding by putting spacers in between the teeth.

 Wearing braces can also help correct the way patients bite.
-If the teeth or jaws aren't aligned properly, you may have a hard time biting and chewing your food.10 This can cause the teeth to wear out very quickly.
-If this problem isn't corrected, sometimes the patient will lose his or her teeth later in life.11 In addition, problems with biting can tire out jaw muscles and cause pain while eating.12 In some cases, misalignment can cause a "bucktooth" appearance.13 This condition makes the patient more likely to suffer injuries to his or her front teeth, especially if the individual plays sports.14
+If the teeth or jaws aren't aligned properly, you may have a hard time biting and chewing your food.
+This can cause the teeth to wear out very quickly.
+If this problem isn't corrected, sometimes you will lose teeth later in life.
+In addition, problems with biting can tire out jaw muscles and cause pain while eating.
+In some cases, misalignment can cause a "bucktooth" appearance.
+This condition makes the patient more likely to suffer injuries to his or her front teeth, especially if the individual plays sports.3

 Finally, wearing braces can help give you more self-confidence.
 It can be embarrassing to smile when your teeth are crooked.
 And some overbites are so severe that it's difficult to chew with your mouth closed.
 These oral complications can make it more difficult to socialize.
 Once your smile is corrected, you may find it easier to be yourself and interact in more social situations.